uwgraphics/EMDrama/README.md

 A single TCP file may create a number of different "play" files, and may contain text not included in any file.
 See *Filename Conventions* below.

+This **version** of the files was dated September 14, 2016.
+That is, we believe that these files were processed (converted by a team member from the TCP XML sources on hand) on (or before) that date.
+We are not actually sure which "version" of the TCP XML files were used.

 ## The File Naming Convention

 The `SimpleText` folder has 1292 files (one for each work).
 Each is a `.txt` file.